Proposal Submission Deadline: February 17, 2023

-All accepted proposals presenters must be registered by February 27, 2023 to be placed on the schedule.
+All accepted proposals presenters and co-presenters must be registered by February 27, 2023 to be placed on the schedule.

 The National Association of Student Affairs Professions invites NASAP members and nonmembers to submit an online proposal for the 69th Annual Conference to share your programs, research, best practices, new initiatives, and assessment strategies with a diverse group of higher education professionals.
 All proposals should be submitted online to be considered.
 Submitted proposals should center around the theme: “New Frontiers: Promising Practices for the Future of Higher Education and Student Affairs”.
 We are particularly interested in proposals that fit in one of the conference focused track areas: Student Affairs Community or Higher Education Issues.